canonical-ols/snapstore-snap-docs/docs/how-to/migrate.md

-# Upgrade from Snap Store Proxy to Enterprise Store
+# Migrate from Snap Store Proxy to Enterprise Store

 [Snap Store Proxy](https://snapcraft.io/snap-store-proxy) has been renamed to [Enterprise Store](https://snapcraft.io/enterprise-store).
 The Snap Store Proxy snap will be maintained for the time being, but it is recommended to upgrade to the Enterprise Store snap.